Home

 we cannot find a point at absolute rest.

-It is perhaps not as well known that
+It is surely not as well known that

 we cannot find an interval with absolute size.